PBS FORMS FOR TREATING INFLAMMATORY BOWEL DISEASE IN AUSTRALIA, AND LINKS TO COMPASSIONATE ACCESS PORTALS

 Crohn’s disease toxicity and severity descriptor

-Urban legend states that the patient can have tried the immunomodulator and corticosteroid criteria in the past, however the application is more likely to be approved if the patient is still currently taking one of these medications.
+Urban legend states that the patient can have fulfilled the immunomodulator and corticosteroid criteria in the past, however the application is more likely to be approved if the patient is still currently taking one of these medications.
 YMMV

 OTHER RESOURCES